-Ultrasound scans by measuring the axial length of the eye using various A-Scan ultrasound units.
-Recognizing difficult scans and adjusting unit as needed in patient with high myopia, high hyperopia, poor fixation nystagmus retinal detachments, corneal problems, and intraocular lenses already in place.
+Performs ultrasound scans by measuring the axial length of the eye using various A-Scan ultrasound units.
+Recognizes difficult scans and adjusting unit as needed in patients with high myopia, high hyperopia, poor fixation, nystagmus, retinal detachments, corneal problems, and intraocular lenses already in place.

 Performs accurate keratometry readings adjusting keratometer reading if unobtainable.

 Calculates intraocular lens power using various formulas to fit patient’s needs and situations, either manually or by computer.